 If you want to load the entire BFILE, then you can pass the constant UB8MAXVAL.
 If you pass any other value, then it must be less than or equal to the size of the BFILE.

-See Also: Table 22-2, "Maximum LOB Size for Load from File Operations" on page 22-6 for details on the maximum value of the amount parameter.
+Table 12-2 for details on the maximum value of the amount parameter.

 Use the following syntax references for each programmatic environment: